-If you receive Federal funds or assistance, such as a grant or agreement, from the U.S. Department of Agriculture(USDA), Forest Service, by law you must provide equal opportunity for all people to participate in the programs and activities you offer.
-For example, you should not deny or exclude anyone from programs, services, aids, or benefits.
+If you receive Federal funds or assistance from the Forest Service such as a grant or agreement, by law you must provide equal opportunity for all people to participate in the programs and activities you offer.
+For example, you should not deny or exclude anyone from programs, services, aids or benefits.
 Also, you must not retaliate in any manner against a person who files a complaint or opposes any unlawful or discriminatory practice.
 The back of this brochure shows Federal Civil Rights laws that apply.

-This brochure provides a basic overview of your responsibilities for ensuring nondiscrimination in the delivery of your programs and activities to the public on bases covered by Federal law.
+This brochure provides a basic overview of your responsibilities for ensuring nondiscrimination in the delivery of your programs and activities to the public on bases covered by federal law.
 These bases include race, color, national origin, sex (in educational programs or activities), age, and disability.